MartTave/bachelor-report/bachelor_thesis.typ

 But even the quality of the third dataset is not perfect, as when there is occlusion, it is not labelled as a detection.

+A training has been done on both datasets, with the first one being slighly better.
+This is the one the system currently uses.

 === Training

 With the technology stack made available by the Ultralytics YOLO implementation  #footnote[https://docs.ultralytics.com/modes/train/].
 The training was done quickly and easily.
 This model was trained using pictures resized to 640x640.
 This choice was made to facilitate the merge of the two models for a later use, as described in @future_work